 Among the most important highlights of Paseo de Gracia are the modernista mansions.
 These massive structures have all the gaudy flair you'd expect from the 19th-century Spanish bourgeoisie, yet they all have a unique character to them.
 Casa Batlló is among the most popular to visit and features an odd exoskeleton motif on its exterior.

 No trip to Paseo de Gracia would be complete without exploring the numerous shopping opportunities.
 Some of the most iconic and high-end brands in the world have a place here.
 You'll find retailers like Chanel, Hugo Boss, Gucci and Louis Vuitton among its offerings.
 Some more modest retailers are available as well, like H&M and Levi's.
-Jewelry is also popular here, with retailers like Rolex and Swarovski having a presence.
+Jewellery is also popular here, with retailers like Rolex and Swarovski having a presence.

 A brief history of Paseo de Gracia in Barcelona

 Before Paseo de Gracia became the luxury shopping hub and modernista mansion showcase it is today, it was little more than a rural-like road connecting Barcelona to Gracia, which at the time was still a separate town.
-It didn't begin its transformation until 1821 when the first urbanization project for the road began.
+It didn't begin its transformation until 1821 when the first urbanisation project for the road began.
 Unfortunately, the project was delayed severely with the epidemics of the time and the subsequent fall of the liberal government.

 With the rise of the absolutist government in 1824, the Paseo de Gracia project gained traction again, with upgrades being implemented to the road in 1827.
 By 1906, the road's iconic benches and lights were implemented, and it fully embraced its reputation as Barcelona's most high-end street.
 While the specific shops have changed with the times, the general atmosphere and reputation remain.